 Responsibility, aresponsibility and irresponsibility

-A society of subjects is a society of conscious activity and can no more operate efficaciously without responsibility than it can without trust (see Colledge et al., 2014; Reiersen, 2017).
+A society of subjects is a society of conscious activity and can no more operate efficaciously without responsibility than it can without trust (see Colledge et al, 2014; Reiersen, 2017).
 Consciousness without this facet of conscientiousness is alien to how we reflect upon the world in which we live, and it is through reflexivity as a basic human capacity that we have (through materially consequential practice) created societies in which it is a key constituent (so there is some circularity here).
 Responsibility is both a condition of and contingent content within society.
 It is intrinsic to the reliability and durability of relations in general and relations in particular.
 It is a quality, not a thing; one does not hold it in one’s hands, but builds it into conduct and works to make it a condition of conduct.
 However, it is because contexts and conduct vary that responsibility is not an unambiguous universal term.
 At the same time, since operative in ordinary language use, it has some signposts, a vague intuitive sense that it involves an acknowledgement of and subsequent due attention paid; a sensitivity to, a cognisance of. . . .
 But responsibility is given more meaning by how it is synonymised, situated, used, associated with other terms and internalised into practices, and this is revealed through the way question forms applied to responsibility direct our attention (see later section; for background range, see Fingarette, 2004; Ricoeur, 1992; McKeon, 1957).

 Recognition of responsibility starts to shift from vague intuitive phenomenological resonance to something more nuanced when we start to consider matters of lack of responsibility.
 A society without a concept and practice of responsibility would be one unconcerned by failure and reckless of harms.
 It would be undermined in its capacity to contest intentional forms of both of these, and it would be unable to coherently make sense of how these attach to conditions and activity (whether intentional or not).
 Yet it is not in general considered illegitimate to deny responsibility for some given action, outcome or consequence.